 Moreover, it can be fun to select recipes from different types of cuisines to make it an international soup party.
 This will help to ensure that all of your guests (even those with finicky tastes) will find at least one soup that they truly enjoy.

 Bread is a tried-and-true side dish for soup.
 You can save time and energy by purchasing fresh loaves of bread to accompany your meal.
 But if you're feeling ambitious, you also can make bread from scratch.
 If you own a bread machine, it's fairly quick to toss together the ingredients for a home-baked loaf before the machine does the rest of the work.

 It also can be nice to add a fresh component to round out the menu with a simple salad.
 Keep your salad ingredients basic though, as you want your soups to be the star of the show.
 Still, you can easily make your own vinaigrette from scratch to give your salad a little extra pop if you want.

 Soups for Thought

-- Ribollita, Italian Bread Soup - This recipe should be made a day in advance for maximum flavor.
+- Ribollita: This recipe for Italian bread soup should be made a day in advance for maximum flavor.

-- Onion Soup - Seemingly decadent, this is an inexpensive classic that many will enjoy the opportunity to savor.
+- French onion soup: Seemingly decadent, this onion soup is an inexpensive classic that appeals to many tastes.

-Tom Yum Kung, Thai Spicy Soup - As long as you can find the specialty ingredients for this soup, it's really pretty easy to make and the result is a complex blend of flavors.
+- Tom yum kung: As long as you can find the specialty ingredients for this Thai spicy soup, it's easy to make; the result is a complex blend of flavors.